swiftlang/swift-evolution/proposals/NNNN-array-uninitialized-initializer.md

 3. When finished iterating, reverse the slice of non-matching elements.

-Unfortunately, the standard library provides no way to create an array of a particular size without allocating and initializing every element.
+Unfortunately, the standard library provides no way to create an array of a particular size without initializing every element.
 Even if we avoid initialization by manually allocating the memory using an `UnsafeMutableBufferPointer`, there's no way to convert that buffer into an array without copying the contents.
 There simply isn't a way to implement this